CesiumGS/cesium-vite-example/README.md

 - `npm run prettier` - Format all the code to a consistant style
 - `npm run prettier-check` - Check the format of code but do not change it
 - `npm run dev` - Starts the Vite development server server at `localhost:5173`
-- `npm run build` - Runs the Vite build
+- `npm run build` - Runs the Vite production build
 - `npm run preview` - Starts a local preview of the production build using [`vite preview`](https://vitejs.dev/guide/cli.html#vite-preview)

 ## Requiring Cesium in your application